-From the streets of Mumbai to the mountains of the Himalayas, and from the south coast of the England to the west coast of Cambodia, I’ve run in many incredible places and met amazing people through running.
-I set up Girls Run the World to help empower more girls and women through running, and to hopefully create a network of female runners worldwide who can meet and run wherever they are on the globe.
+From the streets of Mumbai to the mountains of the Himalayas, and from the south coast of the England to the west coast of Cambodia, I’ve raced in incredible places and met amazing people through running.

 When I’m not running or coaching others, I’m to be found interviewing experts and writing about running, fitness, nutrition and well being for national magazines including Marie Claire, S magazine, Runner’s World and Women’s Running.
 You can read my features here.